Free UK Delivery over £20

 Learning to eat is the most complex sensory task that your baby has to do in his first year of life.
 There are eight different senses that he has to integrate and coordinate in the correct way in order to eat and there are 32 sensory steps he must go through before a new food is learned.
 It’s an intricate process!

-The senses we focus on in Sensory Weaning are:
+The senses we talk about in Sensory Weaning are:

 Visual (sight)